jeremy-collette/midistar/README.md

 On Windows or OSX, extract the pre-built binaries from the compressed archive after downloading.
 If you're using Debian or Ubuntu, install the .deb package on your system.
 You're done!
-See the INSTALLING A SOUNDFONT FILE and RUNNING MIDISTAR sections of this README before playing.
+See the RUNNING MIDISTAR section of this README to start playing.

 If you're using another distribution of Linux or an unsupported platform / architecture, or you don't want to use a pre-built binary, you can still build